 The Glick Mansion was placed on the National Register of Historic Places on February 26, 1992.

-Along with the rest of Atchison, the Glick Mansion is also said to have a ghost of its own rattling around in this century old home.
+Along with the rest of Atchison, the Glick Mansion is also said to have a ghost of its own rattling around in this century-old home.
 Allegedly, the strange sounds heard in the night are that of a resident benevolent ghost.
-The sounds of doors being opened and inexplicably closed by unseen forces is a common occurrence, as well as the sounds of footsteps when no one is around.
+The sound of doors being opened and inexplicably closed by unseen forces is a common occurrence, as well as the sounds of footsteps when no one is around.

 Tuck You Inn at Glick Mansion

 McInteer Villa – This stately mansion, called the McInteer Villa, at 1301 Kansas Avenue was built by Irish Immigrant, John McInteer in 1890.
 The villa was placed on the National Register of Historic Places on March 26, 1975, and odd phenomena is reported in the mansion, including lights turning on and off in the tower, which does not have electricity.
 People walking or driving past the building have often reported seeing figures at the windows when no one is in the house.
 Figures have often been reported to appear in photographs taken inside the old villa.

 Benedictine College – Located on the bluffs overlooking the Missouri River, the 150-year-old Benedictine College, is also said to be haunted.
 Not by evil spirits, this historic college is said to remain home to the spirits of some of the old monks who founded the institution more than a century and a half ago.
 Continuing to look after and protect the old school, at least one of these spirits is known to be lurking about Ferrell Hall, a campus dormitory.

 It all began in 1858 when the monks opened a boarding school with just six students.
 The following year, St. Benedict’s College was officially opened with 16 students.

 From there, the college continued to grow into the beautiful 120-acre campus which now serves the educational needs of over 1000 students.